KennyWho/hapi-api-doc-cn/API.md

 - `value` - the cookie value.
 If no `options.encoding` is defined, must be a string.
 See [`server.state()`](#server.state()) for supported `encoding` values.

-- `options` - (optional) configuration.
+- `options` - (可选) configuration.
 If the state was previously registered with the server using [`server.state()`](#server.state()), the specified keys in `options` are merged with the default server definition.

-Return value: the current response object.
+返回值: the current response object.

 #### <a name="response.suffix()" /> `response.suffix(suffix)`